 Variable expenses used in this analysis can include the raw materials or inventory involved in the production, whereas the fixed costs can include rent for the production plant.

-Operating leverage refers to how sales revenue growth of a business translates to an increase in operating income.
-The proportion of fixed to variable costs directly influences a business’s operating leverage.
+Operating leverage measures the degree to which a business can increase operating income by increasing revenue.
+A business that generates sales with a high gross margin and low variable costs has high operating leverage.
 With a higher operating leverage, a business can generate more profit.